What Is Counselling?

 What Happens During Counselling?

 You and your counsellor sit together in a private room offering confidentiality and a safe space for reflection and inspiration.
+Or you can link to the counsellor by online video connection if you have a secure, private, confidential location at your end.
 Counselling is often called “The Talking Therapy”, because most of the interaction is simply conversation between you.
 This gives you the opportunity to explore your thoughts and feelings.
 The way the counsellor works depends on his or her theoretical orientation.
 The counsellor is trained to be able to listen very accurately and to notice your body language and other non-verbal clues to what is going on for you.
 Often, the counsellor can tell you things about yourself that you haven’t realised before.
 This is not done by magic, or guesswork, but simply by noticing what is said and done in a way we rarely notice in ourselves.

 In practical terms, you and your counsellor will contract verbally, towards the end of the first session (having checked you feel comfortable with that counsellor), for the work to be done towards the change you desire; for the initial number of sessions to be agreed; for the agreed duration, date and time of each session; for the level of boundaried confidentiality to be guaranteed; for the fees to be paid; and for the information you are willing for the counsellor to hold and the way it will be held.